AlbertXDing/cse15l-lab-reports/lab4/lab4.md

 The bug in snippit 2 can be fixed by searching for the last `)` in the line.
 Markdownparse also needs to identify `/{`.

-Snippit 3 worked as expected.
+Snippit 3 can be fixed by looking for brackets and parenthesis that span multiple lines but do not have line breaks.

 The tests I am reviewing: